proxypoke/quickswitch-for-i3/README.rst

 Quickswitch has a PyPI entry, so you can install it with ``pip install quickswitch-i3``.
 Alternatively, you can always manually run the setup file with ``python setup.py install``.

+Additionally, if you are an Arch user, you can install it from the AUR.
+The package is called ``quickswitch-i3``.
+The PKGBUILD is also included here.